gummif/coma/README.md

 Coma is a C++11 header-only library providing asynchronous concurrency primatives based on the asynchronous model of Boost.ASIO.
 Utilities include RAII guards for semaphores, async semaphores, async condition variables and async thread-safe wrappers and handles.

 Coma depends on Boost.ASIO (executors, timers and utilities) and Boost.Beast (initiating function and composed operation utilities only) and familiarity with executors and completion handlers is a prerequisite.
+Minimum supported Boost version is 1.70.
 An exception is made for the semaphore guards, which only depend on the standard library and can be used without bringing in Boost.

 To integrate it into you project you can add `include` to your include directories, use `add_subdirectory(path/to/coma)` or download it automatically using [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html) from your CMake project, or use the Conan package manager (WIP).